-- Make sure the header lateral tilt is level and the header and combine are sitting on a level surface. - If Hydraulic tilt cylinder is installed ensure the tilt cylinder is fully retracted to tilt the header back. - Raise the header off the ground and ensure the left and right air systems are pressured to 90 psi.
+- Make sure the header lateral tilt is level and the header and combine are sitting on a level surface. - Fully tilt back the header by retracting the tilt cylinder. - Raise the header off the ground and ensure the left and right air systems are pressured to an appropriate value for your header width.
 The air pressure gauge and fill port are located above the left and right gauge wheels on the rear of the header.